ModelEarth/community-data/process/python/farmfresh/README.md

 Processed data resides in: [community-data/us/state](https://github.com/modelearth/community-data/tree/master/us/state)

-TO DO: Set up a GitHub Action that runs the [a Python scraper](scraper) nightly.
+TO DO: Set up a GitHub Action that runs the [Python scraper](scraper) nightly.
 Update the state files if changed.
 Call the nightly process from a page listing all the data pulls.